-- A. No later than the end of Week 2, the Office of the Dean of Curriculum and Educational Support Services notifies adjunct faculty members who are due for evaluation and sends evaluation forms and instructions via District email to evaluees. - B. No later than the end of Week 2, the Office of the Dean of Curriculum and Educational Support Services notifies department chairs and supervising administrators of the adjunct faculty members who are due for evaluation. - IDENTIFICATION OF THE EVALUATION TEAM: Identification of the evaluation 14B.08 team will occur no later than Week 4 (recommended timeline).
+- A. No later than the end of Week 2, the Office of the Dean of Curriculum and Educational Support Services notifies associate faculty members who are due for evaluation and sends evaluation forms and instructions via District email to evaluees. - B. No later than the end of Week 2, the Office of the Dean of Curriculum and Educational Support Services notifies department chairs and supervising administrators of the associate faculty members who are due for evaluation. - 14B.08 IDENTIFICATION OF THE EVALUATION TEAM: Identification of the evaluation team will occur no later than Week 4 (recommended timeline).
 No individual may serve in multiple roles on the team.
 (See section 14B.17 for identification of the individual who serves as chair in departments without elected chairs.
 See section 14B.21 for the process when the chair is the evaluee.)

-- 14B.08 A. Department Peer: The department peer will be selected from the rotation list, except for adjunct probationary evaluations.
+Effective Fall 2025, all evaluation team members must have attended an evaluation team training within the past 12 months. - A. Department Peer: The department peer will be selected from the rotation list, except for associate probationary evaluations.
 (For probationary evaluations, see section 14B.05.C.
-See section 14B.20 for a description of how the rotation list is created and maintained.) - 1.
-In making department peer assignments from the rotation list, the department chair/committee will take into account class scheduling conflicts and, if necessary, move to the next name on the rotation list.
-However, for adjunct probationary evaluations, the chair will appoint a peer rather than using the rotation list. - 2.
+See section 14B.20 for a description of how the rotation list is created and maintained.)

+- 14B.08.A.
+1. In making department peer assignments from the rotation list, the department chair/committee will take into account class scheduling conflicts and, if necessary, move to the next name on the rotation list.
+However, for associate probationary evaluations, the chair will appoint a peer rather than using the rotation list. - 2.
 The evaluee has the right to reject one (1) department peer.
 When that occurs, the chair/committee will identify a new department peer by choosing the next available name from the rotation list. - B. Department Chair: The department chair is the individual in office at the time of the evaluation. - C. Supervising Administrator: The appropriate supervising administrator will serve on the team.
 (See section 14B.18 for the identification of the appropriate administrator.)